About the Learning Academy

-About Health Education England's Knowledge for Healthcare Learning Academy.
+About the NHS Knowledge for Healthcare Learning Academy.

 Benefits to knowledge and library staff

 The NHS Knowledge for Healthcare Learning Academy brings the following benefits in terms of the learning available to knowledge and library staff:

 - enhanced visibility and accessibility through the Accent online booking system (coming soon)